ad-pen/NASA_space_apps_Waddle_Dee/README.md

 ## Missions

 ### Mission 1
-The drone identifies and collects waste scattered across Jezero Crater, sorting materials into recyclable, bioprocessable, and unusable categories — exactly as future crews would.
+The rover identifies and collects waste scattered across Jezero Crater, sorting materials into recyclable, bioprocessable, and unusable categories — exactly as future crews would.
 Waste examples include:
 - Air cushions recycled into polyethylene
 - Polymer matrix composites recycled into thermoplastic resin and carbon fiber